 Participants: Participants will not be issued passes.
 Each qualifier who advances to the state final will receive a set of two bibs (chips enclosed) and two hip numbers.
-Runners are to pin the larger bib to the front of their school uniform singlet and the smaller bib to the back of their uniform singlet.
+Runners are to pin the larger bib (containing chip) to the front of their school uniform singlet and the smaller bib to the back of their uniform singlet.
 The bibs are to worn high on their school uniform singlet (for the purpose of aiding in the accurate video review of each race).
-Do Not bend or crease bibs or it may deactivate the chip.
+Do not bend or crease bibs or it may deactivate the chip.

-Coaches of Individuals: One coach's pass will be issued (if the coaches name appears on the Regional/Sectional Online List of Participants, prior to the Online deadline).
+Coaches of Individuals: One coach's pass will be issued (if the coach's name appears on the Regional/Sectional Online List of Participants, prior to the online deadline).

-Team Coaches: a maximum of two passes will be issued (if two coaches names are listed on the Regional/Sectional Online List of Participants, prior to the deadline.)
+Team Coaches: a maximum of two passes will be issued (if two coach's names are listed on the Regional/Sectional Online List of Participants, prior to the deadline.)